Help Stop Aquatic Invasive Species

 Now there is a new and serious threat.
 Imagine a future where going to your favorite rock-skipping beach, you find the shoreline matted with tens of thousands of small mussel shells, with everything cemented together in a sharp, smelly mess.
 Imagine once productive fisheries wiped out by these new invaders.
 It's not science fiction, impacts are already occurring in waters in the Great Lakes, eastern provinces and states, the prairies and plains, and more recently in the southwest United States.

 Protecting the waters of the Peace Park requires immediate action, both by the parks and by every boater.
-This summer Glacier National Park will step up its boat inspection and permit program, and Waterton Lakes National Park will begin inspecting and permitting boats as well.

 Glacier National Park Permit Regulations